Skip to main content

 Taint tracking

-Semgrep OSS allows you to search for the flow of any potentially exploitable input into an important sink using taint mode.
+Semgrep CE allows you to search for the flow of any potentially exploitable input into an important sink using taint mode.
 For more information, see the taint mode documentation.

-In the examples below, see a comparison of Semgrep OSS and Semgrep Pro Engine while searching for dangerous calls using data obtained get_user_input call.
+In the examples below, see a comparison of Semgrep and Semgrep CE while searching for dangerous calls using data obtained get_user_input call.
 The rule does this by specifying the source of taint as get_user_input(...) and the sink as dangerous(...);.

 Java

 Semgrep matches dangerous(“Select * from “ + user_input), because user_input is obtained by calling get_user_input.
-However, it does not match the similar call using still_user_input, because its analysis does not cross function boundaries to know that still_user_input is a wrapper function for user_input.
+However, on Semgrep CE, it does not match the similar call using still_user_input, because its analysis does not cross function boundaries to know that still_user_input is a wrapper function for user_input.

-Semgrep Pro Engine matches both dangerous calls because it does cross function boundaries.
-In fact, with Semgrep Pro Engine, the taint rule can track calls to get_user_input over multiple jumps in multiple files.
+Semgrep matches both dangerous calls because it does cross function boundaries.
+In fact, the taint rule can track calls to get_user_input over multiple jumps in multiple files.

 Try it out